python-pillow/Pillow/docs/handbook/writing-your-own-file-decoder.rst

    called, which sets up a decoder for each tile and feeds the data to it.

-An image plug-in should contain a format handler derived from the :py:class:`PIL.ImageFile.ImageFile` base class.
+An image plugin should contain a format handler derived from the :py:class:`PIL.ImageFile.ImageFile` base class.
 This class should provide an :py:meth:`_open` method, which reads the file header and sets up at least the :py:attr:`~PIL.Image.Image.mode` and